Retta Thala: Marketing

-On 23 April 2024, Karthik Subbaraj, G. V. Prakash Kumar, and Vishnu Vishal unveiled the title of the film Retta Thala, meaning Double Heads with the first-look poster featuring the lead actor in dual roles.
-Arun Vijay, over his social media handle acknowledged and thanked director AR Murugadoss for giving away the title rights that he had been holding for about 10 years for his project with Ajith Kumar.
-The teaser of the film was released on 7 August 2025 by Sivakarthikeyan, with whom Thirukumaran made his debut through Maan Karate (2014).
+On 23 April 2024, Karthik Subbaraj, G. V. Prakash Kumar, and Vishnu Vishal unveiled the title of the film Retta Thala, with the first-look poster featuring the lead actor in dual roles.
+Arun Vijay, over his social media handle acknowledged and thanked director A. R. Murugadoss for giving away the title rights that he had been holding for about 10 years for his project with Ajith Kumar.
+The teaser of the film was released on 7 August 2025 by Sivakarthikeyan, the lead actor of Thirukumaran's directorial debut Maan Karate.